 The Dialogues are a transnational collaboration between Tel Aviv University, the University of Toronto, and the Institute of Art and Law.
 They seek to provide a comparative, transnational and cross-practice framework to illuminate the issues surrounding claims for the restitution of lost art and cultural property.
 The Dialogues are organized around three broad examples: art and other property looted or lost during the Holocaust period in Europe (1933-45) (Tel Aviv); human remains, cultural artefacts, and other material taken from Indigenous peoples as settlers moved into their territories (Toronto); and artefacts and antiquities appropriated by European colonial powers during their period of expansion (London).
 The aim of the Restitution Dialogues is to bring these examples together to illuminate issues and to help to craft responses.

-The first instalment of the conference series will take place at the University of Tel Aviv on 11 December and 12 December 2019.
-Proceedings will take place at the Sonia and Edward Kossoy Conference Room (307).
-Topic will include the following: Genocide and Restitution: A Comparative Framework; Restituting Culture: Between Books and Artworks; Who owns Kafka?; The Washington Principles as a Paradigm Change; Rethinking Private Law; and Cultural Restitution and Transitional Justice: Israel-Palestine.
+The first instalment of the conference series took place at the University of Tel Aviv on 11 December and 12 December 2019 at the Sonia and Edward Kossoy Conference Room in the Law School.
+Topics included: Genocide and Restitution: A Comparative Framework; Restituting Culture: Between Books and Artworks; Who owns Kafka?; The Washington Principles as a Paradigm Change; Rethinking Private Law; and Cultural Restitution and Transitional Justice: Israel-Palestine.